Shicheng-Guo/BIS180L_web/_posts/2017-06-06-Metagenomics.md

 ```
 `-m` provides the path to the mapping file with sample meta data

-Copy the HTML files from the `wf_taxa_summary/taxa_summary_plots` folder to your PC with `WinSCP`.
-Right-click on them top open them in your browser.
+Copy the `wf_taxa_summary` folder to your PC with `WinSCP`.
+Then right-click on the html files in the `wf_taxa_summary/taxa_summary_plots` folder to open them in your browser.
 Take a look at the different plots and tables that are generated.
 If it's hard to view the whole file, each of the plots are saved as PDFs in the `charts` folder within `taxa_summary_plots`.

 This is a helpful visualization but QIIME offers even more power.
 There is another command line option to group the bar plots based on a shared characteristic.
 Open the help page (`-h`) or the QIIME documentation online for `summarize_taxa_through_plots.py`.
 Can you figure out which option you should use to change the summarization?